polichtm/MCW-SAP-Hana-on-Azure/Whiteboard design session/WDS trainer guide - SAP HANA on Azure.md

     In this option, Contoso will use the East US 2 Azure region as its production and its disaster recovery site.
 The choice of the region takes into account the availability of Azure VM sizes that can be used to host SAP workloads (in particular, Mv2 and GS series VMs) as well as support for the Availability Zones, including support for all relevant zone-redundant components (in particular, Linux VMs, Windows Server VMs, Managed Disks, Standard IP Addresses, Standard Load Balancers, VPN Gateways, and ExpressRoute Gateways).
 The selected Azure region supports three availability zones.

-    The design also includes multiple virtual networks forming the hub and spoke arrangment, according to the architectural principles of Virtual DataCenter in Azure.
+    The design also includes multiple virtual networks forming the hub and spoke arrangement, according to the architectural principles of Virtual DataCenter in Azure.

     -   The hub virtual network consists of three subnets spanning all three availability zones:

-         -   Gateway subnet containing zone redundant instance of ExpressRoute Gateway and VPN Gateway, providing connectivity from the Customer Corpoorate Network and Partner Admin Network, respectively.
+         -   Gateway subnet containing zone redundant instance of ExpressRoute Gateway and VPN Gateway, providing connectivity from the Customer Corporate Network and Partner Admin Network, respectively.

-         -   Perimeter subnet containing a SAP Router VM, providing connectivity from SAP Support environment, deployed into Availability Zone 1.
+         -   Perimeter subnet containing an SAP Router VM, providing connectivity from SAP Support environment, deployed into Availability Zone 1.

          -   Management subnet containing VMs providing a number of infrastructure services, such as authentication, authorization, and name resolution (Active Directory Domain Controllers and DNS servers), patching, monitoring, backup, and remote management (Jumpbox), all of which are deployed into Availability Zone 1.
 In addition, the management subnet contains the iSCSI Target SBD instance deployed into Availability Zone 3, providing arbitration for the Pacemaker cluster hosting HANA instances deployed into Availability Zone 1 and Availability Zone 2 (residing in the Production and QA subnet)